Thinking of buying Frizzle chickens? Here’s everything you need to know about these unique birds, and the best places to buy them!

-Looking back at the first time I ever learned about frizzle chickens, I remember I was REALLY excited to add these crazy looking creatures to my flock!
+Looking back at the first time I ever learned about frizzle chickens, I remember I was REALLY excited to add these crazy-looking creatures to my flock!

 Math and chickens really shouldn’t extend beyond that, but where Frizzle chickens are concerned, math becomes a far more important part of the equation than we might think!

 Today, we’re going to delve into just what makes a Frizzle so frizzley (Frizzle math).
 We’re also going to be sure that we don’t let them Frazzle (because it is a thing!), and in the process, we’ll look at some other important details about this special chicken breed.

-What Is A Frizzle Chicken?
+What is a Frizzle Chicken?

 Perhaps the most important thing to consider when discussing Frizzle chickens is the fact that the Frizzle isn’t one particular chicken breed.

 Instead, it is the result of careful or selective breeding and a whole lot of patience.
-Its defining feature is the curly feathers which makes these chickens reminiscent of a feather duster with a beak!
+The defining feature is the curly feathers which makes these chickens reminiscent of a feather duster with a beak!

 They are very striking in appearance, but Frizzles take their genetic and shape cues from their originating breed (such as cochins or silkies).

 If, for example, you breed a Jersey Giant chicken with Frizzle genetics, it would big a big floofy critter with all the size and mass of the Jersey Giant (not that it is a very common occurrence.)
 Indeed, it appears to be a purely speculative breed.
 But this would hold true in theory!

 Just as with their baseline variety, Frizzle chickens can come in a wide variety of colors ranging from black, blue, buff, white Columbian like the Wyandotte, duckwing, black-red, brown-red, cuckoo, pyle, spangle as in the Old English Game and red as in Rhode Island Red.